reedacartwright/village_bounding_boxes/README.md

 align with the east boundary of the workstation at x = 64.
-However, because only the bottom-north-west corner of the POI are considered when calculating the village's boundary, the east boundary of the village is actually aligned with the west side side of the workstation at x = 64.
+However, because only the bottom-north-west corner of the POI are considered when calculating the village's boundary, the east boundary of the village is actually aligned with the west side of the workstation at x = 64.

-Fixing this is rather straight forward; ensure that a village's AABB encompasses both the bottom-north-west and top-south-east corners of all claimed POI blocks.
+Fixing this is rather straightforward; ensure that a village's AABB encompasses both the bottom-north-west and top-south-east corners of all claimed POI blocks.